 a.
-LP-regulator shut down due to inlet pressure too high -Verify LP tank regulator is installed and set at 11" to 13" w.c.
+LP-regulator shut down due to inlet pressure too high Verify LP tank regulator is installed and set at 11" to 13" w.c.
 Replace regulator on heater.

 If the gas quality is bad, your pilot may not stay lit, the burners may produce soot and the heater may backfire when lit.
-If the gas quality is bad or pressure is low, contact your local gas supplier immediately.
+If the gas quality or pressure is low, contact your local gas supplier immediately.

-IP ELECTRONIC SYSTEM OPERATING INSTRUCTIONS
+INTERMITTENT CONTROL SYSTEM OPERATING INSTRUCTIONS